serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 > We could have also written *[LookupEditor("MovieDB.Person")]*

 Build solution, launch and now MovieCastEditDialog has a better editing experience.
-But still too wide and PersonId field has a title of *Person*, it should be *Actor/Actress*.
+But still too big in width and height.

 ### Fixing the Look Of MovieCastEditDialog